How do you treat a migraine?

 Here you can find more tips that will help you to reduce the frequency of migraine attacks:

 Are you ready for a quiz?
-If not, check out the previous pages for more information on migraines.
+If not, check out the previous pages to review the information on migraines.

 Check your knowledge!